-Today, I’m participating to the Criterion Blogathon, gracefully hosted by Criterion Blues, Speakeasy and Silver Screening.
+Today, I’m participating in the Criterion Blogathon, gracefully hosted by Criterion Blues, Speakeasy and, Silver Screening.
 Criterion has a brand named Eclipse.
 This one was created to allow us to have access to films that were harder to find.
 Just like The Criterion Collection, the Eclipse Collection allows us to visualize DVDs of superior quality, but these ones are more affordable.
 I might be wrong, but I think that all Eclipse DVDs are only available in box sets.
-Well, that leads me to the films I’ve chosen to write about for this blogathon.
-It’s three films that are part of the Three Wicked Melodramas box set: The Man in Grey, The Wicked Lady and Madonna of the Seven Moons.
-Like I just mentioned, these are Gainsborough melodramas.
+Well, that leads me to my subject for this blogathon.
+It’s three films that are part of the Three Wicked Melodramas box set: The Man in Grey, The Wicked Lady, and Madonna of the Seven Moons.
 If you haven’t seen any of them, I hope my review will convince you to.

 What is interesting with these films, is that they share similarities.
 But let’s first see what they are about:

-Later, Clarissa meets Lord Rohan (James Mason), says “The Man in Grey”, in London, during a reception.
+Later, Clarissa meets Lord Rohan (James Mason), known as “The Man in Grey”, in London, during a reception.
 Rohan is in need of a wife who can give him an heir.
 Clarissa, that he doesn’t love and who doesn’t love him, is his victim.
 She thinks the idea’s absurd, but they marry, despite that.
 One day, Clarissa goes to the theatre to see Shakespeare’s Othello.
 On the road, the carriage is stopped by a mysterious man (Stewart Granger).
-Clarissa thinks he his a thief, but he only needs a to be taken some place.
+Clarissa thinks he his a thief, but he only needs a to be taken someplace.
 So, feeling she hasn’t much choice, Clarissa allows him to take place in the carriage.
 Arrived at his destination, the man kisses her an goes away.
-During the viewing of the play, Clarissa recognizes the man in the role of Othello and Hesther in a lady’s role.
+During the viewing of the play, Clarissa recognizes the man (Granger) in the role of Othello and Hesther in Desdemonda’s role.

 Clarissa is glad to have found her friend back.
-This one told her that she had a miserable time since she left the school.
-Clarissa, who is ready to take care of her, takes her to her home.
-There, Hesther meets Lord Rohan and they fel in love together.
+This one told her that she had a miserable time since she left school.
+Clarissa, who is ready to take care of her, takes her home.
+There, Hesther meets Lord Rohan and they fall in love with each other.
 Later, during a carnival, Clarissa meets the man from the carriage again.
 His name is Rockeby.
 They both fall in love with each other.
-These two love affairs won’t be easy to live, especially when Hesther’s true nature will be revealed…
+These two love affairs won’t be easy to live, especially when Hesther’s true nature is revealed…

 The Wicked Lady (Leslie Arliss, 1945) takes place in England, during the 17th century.
 Caroline (Patricia Roc) and Sir Ralph Skelton (Griffith Jones) are engaged.
 Caroline’s friend, Barbara Worth (Margaret Lockwood) is invited to the wedding as the maid of honour.
 When she meets Ralph, interested by his money, she decides to seduce him.
 This is easy and the result is a marriage between Barbara and Ralph, instead of Caroline and Ralph.
 This one thinks he loves Barbara, but she has only decided to marry him for his money and her own entertainment.

 Now, I’ve decided to discuss these films not separately, but as a whole.
-Remember, I told you Gainsborough melodramas shares a lot of similarities.
+Remember, I told you Gainsborough melodramas share a lot of similarities.

 The actors and their characters